circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 ## Environment Variables

-In CircleCI 2.0, all defined values are treated literally.
+In CircleCI 2.0, all defined environment variables are treated literally.
-However, you **can** interpolate a variable within a command by setting it for the current shell.
+It is possible to interpolat variables within a command by setting it for the current shell.

 For full details,